atsayansach/data-analytics-portfolio/README.md

  I analysed the GDP (nominal) per capita.csv dataset with Python in [Google Colab](GDPvisualisations.ipynb).

- - I began by importing pandas, matplotlib, and seaborn libraries into my notebook, mounted the notebook to Google Drive, and then imported the dataset into the notebook.
+ - I began by importing pandas, numpy, matplotlib, and seaborn libraries into my notebook, mounted the notebook to Google Drive, and then imported the dataset into the notebook.

  - I then used pandas to set the dataframe as df to make coding easier.